psychotimmy/aoc2023-cpm/README.md

 Day1-2.c - runs in 1 minute 47 seconds using the puzzle data.

+Day1-2.bas - runs in 1 minute 39 seconds using the puzzle data.

 Day2-1.pas - runs in 7 seconds using the puzzle data.

 Day2-2.pas - runs in 11 seconds using the puzzle data.